MicrosoftDocs/SupportArticles-docs/Outlook/Client/installation/how-to-remove-get-and-set-up-outlook-mobile-app-on-my-phone-option.md

 - Exchange Online
 search.appverid: MET150
 ---
-# How to remove the Get and set up Outlook Mobile app on my phone option from Outlook and Outlook on the Web
+# How to remove the Get and set up Outlook Mobile app on my phone option from Outlook and Outlook on the web

 _Original KB number:_ &nbsp; 4010175